Gravitational collapse of a fluid with torsion into a universe in a black hole

 where $\eta$ is a parameter and $\tau_0(R)$ is a function of $R$ \cite{LL2,Tol}.
 Choosing

-gives \cite{LL2}
+gives

-where $a_0$ is a constant.
+where $a_0$ is a constant \cite{LL2}.
 Initially, at $\tau=\tau_0$ and $\eta=0$, the sphere is at rest: $\dot{r}=0$.
 Clearly, a singularity $r=0$ is reached for all particles in a finite time.
-The value of $a_0$ and $R_0$ can be determined from (\ref{inter13}), the second equation in (\ref{inter15}), and the first equation in (\ref{inter16}) for $\eta=0$:
+The values of $a_0$ and $R_0$ can be determined from (\ref{grav13}), (\ref{dust1}), and (\ref{dust3}):